vivien98/ZeroSwap/README.md

 ## main.py

 This file initializes the Glosten-Milgrom model and takes as input the informedness (alpha) and volatility (sigma) as inputs.
 It outputs a csv file which stores average modetary losses compared over different policies and plots of how the ask and bid price vary with time, along with plots of monetary loss vs time, mid-price deviation vs time and the spread vs time.
 By default, the performance of the bayesian policy and the oracle policy is also included in these.
-To run the file, use the command `python main.py --alpha <alpha> --sigma <sigma>`
+To run the file, use the command `python main.py --alpha <alpha> --sigma <sigma>`.

+You may want to change the following variables in this file for running any experiments.
+- `--max_episode_len` : Number of discrete time steps per sample path.
+Default value is 20000.
+- `--max_episodes` : Number of distinct sample paths to be averaged over.
+Default value is 120.

+Other variables can be changed directly in the file itself.
+Their function has been indicated in the comments.

 ## run.sh